marcelbadua/_bourbon/README.md

       |     +-- js
       |     +-- img

+## Prerequistes

+Gulp is a command line tool, so you should be familiar working in terminal.
+In order to use Gulp you need to have [Node.js]https://nodejs.org/en/ installed on your system.

 ---

+## Reads

+ 1. WordPress Pre-Built vs. Custom Theme - http://lumina.nyc/wordpress-pre-built-vs-custom-theme/

 If you like and using this plugin, feel free to send me a hi, I would really appreciate that.